 Who Was Audie Murphy?

 Audie Murphy eventually became the most decorated U.S. soldier in World War II.
-Though he was only 21 years old at the end of the war, he had killed 240 German soldiers, had been wounded three times and had earned 33 awards and medals.
+Though he was around 20 years old at the end of the war, he had killed 240 German soldiers, had been wounded three times and had earned 33 awards and medals.
 After the war, he appeared in more than 40 films.
 He suffered from post-traumatic stress disorder throughout his life.

 A few months later, Murphy's division moved to invade Sicily.
 His actions on the ground impressed his superior officers and they quickly promoted him to corporal.
 While fighting in the wet mountains of Italy, Murphy contracted malaria.
 Despite such setbacks, he continually distinguished himself in battle.